OpenDDS/OpenDDS/docs/devguide/run_time_configuration.rst

     :default: ``0.1``

     Tuning parameter that configures local :ref:`SPDP participant announcement <spdp>` resends as a fraction of the resend period.
+    When a new participant is discovered, the :prop:`ResendPeriod` is shorted by multiplying with the ``QuickResendRatio`` for the next announcement.
+    Thus, if ``ResendPeriod`` was 30 and ``QuickResendRatio`` is .1, then the resend period would go down to 3 seconds when a new participant is discovered.

   .. prop:: LeaseDuration=<sec>
     :default: ``300`` (5 minutes)